larics/cartographer_superbuild/README.md

 This repository contains a CMake project which builds the Google Cartographer library and the ROS node in a single project, which facilitates easier debugging in an IDE such as CLion or KDevelop.

+Additionally, this repository mirrors both libcartographer (from repository [googlecartographer/cartographer](https://github.com/googlecartographer/cartographer)) and the ROS integration (from repository [googlecartographer/cartographer_ros](https://github.com/googlecartographer/cartographer_ros)), with the complete development history of both projects interleaved as a linear commit tree.
+This enables easier testing of earlier versions of Cartographer, since changes in the library often require changes in the ROS integration.
+In this repository, the two histories are synchronized.

 #### Usage

 Be sure to source the ROS Kinetic environment for your shell (e.g. `source /opt/ros/kinetic/setup.bash`), even when when using an IDE.